PAYROLL

 Do I need to set up payroll for contractors?

-Usually, no. Contractors are often self-employed and responsible for their tax and National Insurance.
+Usually, no. Contractors are often self-employed and responsible for their own tax and National Insurance.
 However, you should confirm their employment status to help you stay compliant.

 To note, under the current off-payroll working rules, often called IR35, some contractors may be treated as employees for tax purposes.
 These rules apply when a worker providing services through their own intermediary would be considered an employee if working directly for the client.